dhanarajaK/hello-world/README.md

 [![Datmo Model](https://datmo.com/datmo/hello-world/badge.svg)](https://datmo.com/datmo/hello-world)

-# iris-classification
+# Hello World

-This is an example of a Datmo Project which uses iris dataset to classify between different flower types.
+This is an example of a Datmo Model which uses iris dataset to classify between different flower types.
 This project tries nearest neighbor and naive bayes algorithms.

 The Iris dataset was used in R.A.
-Fisher's classic 1936 paper and can also be found on the [UCI Machine Learning Repository][1].
+Fisher's classic 1936 paper and can also be found on the [UCI Machine Learning Repository][1] and is a classic hello world dataset and problem for machine learning.

 It includes three iris species with 50 samples each as well as some properties about each flower.
 One flower species is linearly separable from the other two, but the other two are not linearly separable from each other.